David Oistrakh: International travel

 Oistrakh was allowed to travel after the end of the war.
 He travelled to the countries in the Soviet bloc and even to the West.
 His first foreign engagement was to appear at the newly founded "Prague Spring" Festival where he was met with enormous success.
 In 1949 he gave his first concert in the West – in Helsinki.
 In 1951, he appeared at the "Maggio Musicale" Festival in Florence, in 1952 he was in East Germany for the Beethoven celebrations, France in 1953, Britain in 1954, and eventually, in 1955, he was allowed to tour the United States.
 By 1959, he was beginning to establish a second career as a conductor, and in 1960 he was awarded the coveted Lenin Prize.
 His Moscow conducting debut followed in 1962, and by 1967 he had established a partnership with the celebrated Soviet pianist Sviatoslav Richter.

 Later years

 The year 1968 saw wide celebrations for the violinist's sixtieth birthday, which included a celebratory performance in the Great Hall of the Moscow Conservatory of the Tchaikovsky concerto, one of his favourite works, under the baton of Gennady Rozhdestvensky.
-Oistrakh was now seen as one of the great violinists of his time, alongside Romania's George Enescu and Lithuanian-born Jascha Heifetz.
+Oistrakh was now seen as one of the great violinists of his time, alongside fellow Russian Nathan Milstein, Romania's George Enescu and Lithuanian-born Jascha Heifetz.

-Oistrakh suffered a heart attack as early as 1964.
+Oistrakh suffered a heart attack in 1964.
 He survived and continued to work at a furious pace.
 He had already become one of the principal cultural ambassadors for the Soviet Union to the West in live concerts and recordings.
 After conducting a cycle of Brahms with the Concertgebouw Orchestra, he died from another heart attack in Amsterdam in 1974.
 His remains were returned to Moscow, where he was interred in Novodevichy Cemetery.